Canon RF 35mm F1.4 L VCM Lens Review

 Back to Top

-The 35mm and f/1.4 combination is usually handholdable without resorting to ultra-high ISO settings, and the Canon RF 35mm F1.4 L VCM Lens does not feature optical image stabilization.
+The 35mm and f/1.4 combination is usually handholdable without ultra-high ISO settings, and the Canon RF 35mm F1.4 L VCM Lens does not feature optical image stabilization.
 Omitting the optical stabilization system reduces the lens's size, weight, complexity, and cost.
 However, image stabilization is a very useful feature, especially when narrow apertures are needed.

-Canon addresses that omission with IBIS (In-Body Image Stabilization) in some of the EOS R-series cameras, and this lens has a high 7.0-stop hand-held shake correction rating with the EOS R3.
+Canon addresses that omission with IBIS (In-Body Image Stabilization) in some EOS R-series cameras, and this lens has a high 7.0-stop hand-held shake correction rating with the EOS R3.
 In addition to reducing camera shake, the stabilized imaging sensor provides a still viewfinder image, enabling careful composition.
 Furthermore, sensor-based AF takes advantage of the stabilized view for improved accuracy.

 With no IS switch on the lens, the camera menu must be used to enable or disable IBIS or check the current settings.
-This extra step is a slight impediment to working quickly, going from tripod mounted to handholding, for example.
+This extra step is a slight impediment to working quickly, moving from tripod mounted to handholding, for example.

 Canon RF 35mm F1.4 L VCM Lens on Tripod